oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 the audio content.

 ```
 Track = Record                                    // for each track there's a file with the audio and a metadata record
    1 location         String                      // path to the file audio location in local storage
    2 metadata         TrackInfo                   // description of the track

 TrackInfo = Record                                // information about the individual audio tracks
    1 t_number         Number                      // track sequence number
    2 title            String                      // track title
-    3  length        Trackinfo$Length             // length of track
+   3 length           String /time                // length of track
    4 audio_format     Audio-Format                // the all important content
-    5  featured      Trackinfo$Featured optional  // important guest performers
+   5 featured         Artist unique [0..*]        // important guest performers
    6 track_art        Image optional              // track can have individual artwork

-Trackinfo$Length = String /time  // length of track

-Trackinfo$Featured = ArrayOf(Artist){1..*}  // important guest performers

 Audio-Format = Enumerated                         // can only be one, but can extend list
-    1  MP3   //
+   1 MP3
-    2  OGG   //
+   2 OGG
-    3  FLAC  //
+   3 FLAC
 ```

 The entity relationship diagram in Figure 3-10 illustrates how